Abbey of Regina Laudis

 Mother Noella, who earned the nickname the “Cheese Nun” after appearing in a 2002 PBS documentary, spearheaded the abbey’s foray into the artisanal market.
 She started making cheese after the abbey bought its first cow in the 1970s.

-The nuns began creating Bethlehem Cheese, the abbey’s now-signature raw milk, uncooked, fungal-ripened speciality.
+The nuns began creating Bethlehem Cheese, the abbey’s now-signature raw milk, uncooked, fungal-ripened specialty.
 They learned their technique from a third-generation French cheesemaker.

 Mother Noella was even able to use Bethlehem Cheese as the basis for her graduate research.
 Studying its microbiology allowed her to earn a Ph.D. from the University of Connecticut.
 A Fulbright scholarship later brought her to France, where she ventured into the country’s cheese caves to study fungus.
 She used her research to determine how fungus affects the odor and taste of different cheeses as they mature.